Global & Emerging Markets Value Investing

 Pension Accounting: IFRS and US GAAP differ on remeasurement and deferred taxes.
 A European company with legacy pension liabilities might understate pension risk if you're not careful.

-Practical Implication: When comparing a German company (IFRS) to a US equivalent (US GAAP), don't compare P/E directly.
-Recalculate earnings under consistent standard.
-Many investors miss this and make valuation errors.
+Practical Implication: When comparing a German company (IFRS) to a US peer (US GAAP), do not compare P/E directly.
+Recalculate earnings under a consistent standard.
+Many investors skip this step and produce valuation errors.

-Local GAAP auditing quality varies dramatically.
-Indian audits are rigorous (strong regulatory oversight by ICAI).
-Chinese company audits are opaque (state influence on regulators, inconsistent application).
-A $1B revenue company in India with Big-4 audit is more trustworthy than a $1B revenue company in China with Big-4 audit because the regulatory environment is stronger.
+Local GAAP audit quality varies dramatically.
+Indian audits are rigorous, with strong ICAI oversight.
+Chinese audits are opaque, with state influence on regulators and inconsistent application.
+A $1B revenue Indian company with a Big-4 audit is more trustworthy than the same Chinese company with a Big-4 audit.
+The regulatory environment matters.

 Political Risk and Regulatory Instability